aosabook/500lines/same-origin-policy/doc/chapter.md

 ![postmessage-instance-1](fig-postmessage-1.png)
 ![postmessage-instance-2](fig-postmessage-2.png)

-### CORS: Cross-Origin Resource Sharing
+### Cross-Origin Resource Sharing (CORS)

-The CORS mechanism for bypassing the SOP works by having the browser and server communicate through new HTTP headers to determine whether some non-same-origin request should be allowed to happen or not.
+Cross-Origin Resource Sharing (CORS) is a mechanism designed to allow a server to share its resources with sites from different origins.
+In particular, CORS can be used by a script from one origin to make requests to a server with a different origin, effectively bypassing the restriction of the SOP on cross-origin Ajax requests.

+Briefly, a typical CORS process involves two steps: (1) a script wanting to access a resource from a foreign server includes, in its request, an "Origin" header that specifies the origin of the script, and (2) the server includes an "Access-Control-Allow-Origin" header as part of its response, indicating a set of origins that are allowed to access the server's resource.
+Normally, without CORS, a browser would prevent the script from making a cross-origin request in the first place, conforming to the SOP.
+However, with CORS enabled, the browser allows the script to send the request and access its response, but _only if_ "Origin" is one of the origins specified in "Access-Control-Allow-Origin".

+(CORS additionally includes a notion of _preflighted_ requests to support complex types of cross-origin requests besides GETs and POSTs, but we will omit its discussion in this chapter.)

-We model a CORS request as a special kind of `XmlHttpRequest` which additionally contains two extra fields `origin` and `allowedOrigins`:
+In Alloy, we model a CORS request as a special kind of `XmlHttpRequest`, with two extra fields `origin` and `allowedOrigins`:

 ```alloy
 sig CorsRequest in XmlHttpRequest {